 Temporary foreign workers: growing or shrinking dependency?

-In 2024, a great deal of controversy has been generated behind the Temporary Foreign Worker Program in Canada, as in recent years the demand for this labor force increased in various sectors ranging from the fast food industry to construction, but already this year these hires are being controlled to reduce the country's economy-temporary foreign worker dependency.
+In 2024, a great deal of controversy has been generated behind the Temporary Foreign Worker Program in Canada, as in recent years the demand for this labour force increased in various sectors ranging from the fast food industry to construction, but already this year these hires are being controlled to reduce the country's economy-temporary foreign worker dependency.

 This article addresses a topic that is understood statistically, so that foreigners looking to work temporarily in Canada are aware of the current landscape of the TFWP economic program, which is associated with the positive labour impact assessment (LMIA) and its inherent closed (single-employer) work permit, and which from being on the rise for five years is now being reduced, as announced by Minister Randy Boissonnault, Minister of Employment, Workforce Development and Official Languages.